winterofcode/2020-Reports/DSC IEM/rake_new2/Malayaj_Rath.md

 # Malayaj Rath
 ### DSC IEM : rake_new2

- The Projects I was working on are Automatic Spell Check & Topic Modelling of [Rake_new2](https://github.com/BALaka-18/rake_new2/tree/master) application which is a Rapid Automatic Keyword Extraction library .
+ The Projects I was working on are [Automatic Spell Check](https://github.com/BALaka-18/rake_new2/tree/feature-addition/feature_enhancements/malayajrath_feature_SpellCheck) & [Topic Modelling](https://github.com/BALaka-18/rake_new2/tree/feature-addition/feature_enhancements/malayajrath_feature_TopicModeling) which belongs to [Rake_new2](https://github.com/BALaka-18/rake_new2/tree/master) application which is a Rapid Automatic Keyword Extraction library .

  Automatic Spell Check help in autocorrection of the misspelt word .

  Topic Modelling help to find relevant topics of a given statement or paragraph.